JakeFenwick/Capstone/README.txt

 About My Application

-The core basis of my Application is a Home Loan Repayment calculator.
+The core basis of my Application is a Loan
+Repayment calculator.

-This application will take the Client/Customer given information and determine the repayments including interest.
+This application will take the Client/Customer given information from the client and show the total cost of the loan.